chauvincent/CodeSprint-iOS/README.md

 #### <i class="icon-folder-open"></i> Sprint Menu
-![enter image description here](http://i558.photobucket.com/albums/ss26/vincent_chau1/CSMenu2_zpscdnfc4cw.jpg) The Sprint Menu for the team is broken into 3 parts:
+![enter image description here](http://i558.photobucket.com/albums/ss26/vincent_chau1/CSMenu2_zpscdnfc4cw.jpg)

-1. Product Backlog: add all the project spec/requirements here.
+> **The Sprint Menu for the team is broken into 3 parts:**

-2. Sprint Backlog: add all the tasks needed to meet all the specifications.
+> - 1.
+Product Backlog: add all the project spec/requirements here.
-3. Active Sprints: create new sprints with a specific deadline.
+> - 2.
+Sprint Backlog: add all the tasks needed to meet all the specifications.
+> - 3.
+Active Sprints: create new sprints with a specific deadline.
 Import the goals from the sprint backlog by pressing the + button, and mark them as complete as you go.

 ![enter image description here](http://i558.photobucket.com/albums/ss26/vincent_chau1/CSMenu3_zpstefmoh13.jpg)